offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

 Genome rearrangement duplications and deletions aren't representable as 2-breaks.
 Genome rearrangement translocations can't be reliably represented as a single 2-break either.
-For example, the following translocation requires two 2-breaks...
+For example, the following translocation gets modeled as two 2-breaks, one that breaks the undesired chromosome (fission) and another that glues it back together (fusion)...

 ```{svgbob}
     +C       +B          +A          +D